manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 - lowerbound
 author: Kartik Nayak, Ittai Abraham
 share-img: "/uploads/FLM-world3.png"
 Field name:
 ---

-The [FLM](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf) lower bound states that Byzantine agreement is impossible if the adversary controls $f>n/3$ parties.
+The [Fischer, Lynch, and Merritt, 1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf) lower bound states that Byzantine agreement is impossible if the adversary controls $f>n/3$ parties.
 It is well known that this lower bound does not hold if there is a PKI setup.

-The modern view of this lower bound is that it holds if the adversary can simulate $n+f$ parties.
+The modern view of this lower bound is that it holds if the adversary can *simulate* $n+f$ parties.

-The ability to simulate honest parties is trivial with a traditional poly-time adversary (and no PKI setup).
-A key modern observation is that in the *proof-of-work*  setting the adversary controlling $f$ parties cannot simulate $n+f$ parties.
+The ability to simulate a polynomial number of honest parties is trivial with a traditional poly-time adversary (assuming no PKI setup).
+A key modern observation is that in the *proof-of-work*  setting, an adversary controlling $f$ parties cannot simulate $n+f$ parties.
 So the FLM lower bound does not hold in these models.
 Indeed  Byzantine Agreement may be possible even of there is no PKI setup (in the *proof-of-work*  setting)!

 > When nothing is known, anything is possible
 > <cite> [Margaret Drabble](http://jacobjwalker.effectiveeducation.org/blog/2013/11/29/quote-of-the-day-when-nothing-is-known-anything-is-possible/)</cite>

 In this series of posts we are revisiting classic lower bounds from the 1980's.
 Most of them focused on *deterministic* protocols and computationally *unbounded* adversaries.
 Part of our goal is to provide a more modern view that also considers *randomized* protocols and *computational restrictions* on the adversary.

 In our [first post](https://ittaiab.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) we reviewed the classic lower for [Partial synchrony](https://ittaiab.github.io/2019-06-01-2019-5-31-models/).
-This lower bound turned out to be very robust, it holds even against a static adversary and even if there is [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/).
+That lower bound turned out to be very robust, it holds even against a static adversary and even if there is [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/).

 In this post we discuss another classic impossibility result.
 This time in the [synchronous model](https://ittaiab.github.io/2019-06-01-2019-5-31-models/).
-This lower bound shows that with $n=3f$ parties one cannot solve Byzantine agreement in the face of an adversary controlling $f$ parties.
-We show the version where $n=3$ parties.
+This lower bound shows that with $n
+\leq 3f$ parties, one cannot solve Byzantine agreement in the face of an adversary controlling $f$ parties.
+We show the version where $n=3$ and $f=1$.

 Informally this lower bound captures the following:
 *if there are only three parties $A,B,C$ and say $B$ and $C$ blame each other for lying and provide no proof-of-malice to $A$, then $A$ has no way to decide between $B$ and $C$. $A$ has no way to know who to trust and agree with.*

-**[Fisher, Lynch and Merritt 1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf): It is impossible to solve synchronous [agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) in a plain authenticated channels model if $f \geq n/3$.**
+**[Fisher, Lynch, and Merritt,  1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf): It is impossible to solve synchronous [agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) in a plain authenticated channels model if $f \geq n/3$.**